ariary/shuid/README.md

 * Transfer it on target
 * Run it!<br><pre><code>sudo ./shuid</code></pre>

 And that's all, you are under the radar.
-The process to trigger the perisstence payload will be outputted
+The process to trigger the persistence payload will be outputted

 ## Road to root! 🛣 <sup>(privesc)</sup>